 In Hungary, the calculation of corporate tax relies strongly on the information obtained in the course of the derivation of accounting profits; therefore, the taxation issues of transition to the IFRS had utmost importance.
-The member states of the European Union are of divergent views whether they approve or not the use of IFRS on the level of separate financial statement 54 (Bíró, 2015).
+The member states of the European Union are of divergent views whether they approve or not the use of IFRS on the level of separate financial statement 3 (Bíró, 2015).
 The Anglo-Saxon countries and those Central and Eastern European countries that have joined later the EU would allow the application of the IFRS for a much broader circle of companies.
 On the other hand, Germany, France and Austria, where taxation and accounting are traditionally closely related, would allow only for the narrowest circle prescribed in the IAS regulation to prepare their separate financial statements in conformity with the IFRS (Guggiola, 2010; Procházka and Molín, 2016).

-https://ec.europa.eu/info/sites/info/files/business_economy_euro/company_reporting_and_auditing/docume nts/ias-regulation-use-of-options-overview_en.pdf (European Committee, 2019)
+1 Eotvos Lorand University Institut of Business Economics, 1088 Budapest, Rákóczi út 7, Hungary https://ec.europa.eu/info/sites/info/files/business_economy_euro/company_reporting_and_auditing/docume nts/ias-regulation-use-of-options-overview_en.pdf (European Committee, 2019)